- Slack and Skype are some of the biggest names in the collaborative tool world.

 5. Slack provides excellent customer support

 The coordinated and collaborative customer support in Slack could make a difference in your team’s efficiency in the long run.
-The tool provides excellent online customer support on their website, not to mention that Slack’s Twitter page quickly responds to all questions you tweet at them.

 If you want, you can also automatically post new support tickets directly in channels.
 Just remember to keep tabs on the status of tickets without leaving Slack.
 Meanwhile, Skype offers no support.